techmilldenton/dfwopendataday/sponsors.md

 			<h3 class="title text-center" id="corporate-sponsor">Corporate Sponsor?</h3>
 			We need <strong style="font-weight: bold;">YOU!</strong> This event could not be held without contributions from organizations like you.
 TechMill is a volunteer led, registed 501(c)(3) nonprofit who has been organizing startup and tech events since 2014 - Startup Weekend, Open Data Day, Bootstrap Denton, and a long list of hands-on educational workshops.
 Any excess donations that exceed our event expense budget is reinvested back into these community initiatives.
 			<br><br>
 			Below is an overview of the types of sponsorships available at different tiers, with an express pay option.
 Prefer an actual invoice?
-Contact us at <a href="mailto:sponsor@techmill.com">sponsor@techmill.com</a> and we can help you out.
+Contact us at <a class="sponsor-email" href="mailto:sponsor@techmill.com">sponsor@techmill.com</a> and we can help you out.
 		</div>
 	</div>
 	<hr>